Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Timon:
--Optimize slicer profile for PETG filament
+-Optimize slicer profile for PETG filament and do test prints -Develop more concrete ideas for the robotic arm and find out what the different available motors are capable of.

 #### Sushant: